squaretalent/radiant-galleries-extension/README.md

 == Todo

 * tests (-:
-* create gallery / item interface
+* bit more fanciness on interface
-* validate handle uniqueness within scope of gallery